Blog / Case Study

 The Challenge

-The key challenge was material authenticity.
-Black marble is notoriously difficult to render convincingly — the veins need to feel geological, not procedural.
-The lighting scenario was also complex: a skylight above the freestanding bath, warm accent lighting from a brushed brass fixture, and cool ambient fill from a narrow clerestory window.
-Getting all three to coexist naturally without color contamination was the core technical problem.
+The key technical challenge was material authenticity.
+Black marble is notoriously difficult to render convincingly — the veins must feel geological, not generated.
+Additionally, the complex lighting scenario involved a dramatic skylight, warm accent lighting from brushed brass fixtures, and cool ambient daylight fill.
+Balancing all three independent light sources without color contamination was the central focus.

 The Approach

-For the marble material, I used a combination of real-world texture displacement maps and carefully tuned roughness and reflection parameters.
-The goal was to capture the "honed" quality — matte and velvety rather than polished — which required reducing the specular response while preserving the depth of the stone veins.
-Multiple passes of the marble texture at different scales created the geological authenticity.
+For the marble surface, I utilized a combination of high-resolution displacement maps and carefully tuned roughness node setups.
+The objective was to capture a "honed" quality — matte and velvety rather than highly polished — which required compressing the specular response while preserving the optical depth of the stone veins.
+Multiple texture passes at varying scales ensured natural variation.

 The Result